MattiaDif/closed-loop-neuroengineering/README.md

-# closed-loop-neuroscience: A reference architecture for closed-loop systems in the neurotechnology field
+# closed-loop-neuroscience: a reference architecture for closed-loop systems in the neurotechnology field

 To clone this repo open your terminal and run: